leighmacdonald/mika/docs/CONFIG.md

 Enable debug output.
 You shouldn't normally use this unless you are diagnosing an issue.

     "ListenHost": ":34000",

 Host and port that the tracker should listen to.
 If host is empty it will listen on all available interfaces.
 It's currently best to set it to a specific ipv4 interface so that unsupported ipv6 connections do not come in.

+    "ListenHostAPI": ":34001",

+Same as ListenHost except that uses TLS and must be on a different port.
+Used for all external functionality.

     "RedisHost": "localhost:6379",